Defense rests in federal trial in George Floyd's killing

 “I wasn’t sure if he was breathing or not,” Lane said.

+Paramedic Derek Smith testified previously that Floyd had no pulse, and other medical experts have said he likely stopped breathing minutes earlier.

 Prosecutors have argued that the officers violated their training by not rolling Floyd onto his side or giving him CPR.
-Defense attorneys have attacked the department's training as inadequate and have highlighted a culture that they said emphasized deference to senior officers like Chauvin.
+Defense attorneys have attacked the department's training as inadequate.

-Lane agreed with Trepel that he was trained to move someone from a prone position if possible.
-He also acknowledged that in statement to state investigators about six days after the killing, he said he felt like the situation “could have been handled differently."

-Kueng and Thao testified last week.
-Thao said he was relying on the other three officers to care for Floyd’s medical needs while he controlled the crowd and traffic.
-Kueng, who like Lane was a rookie, said he deferred to Chauvin.
+Thao testified last week that he was relying on the other three officers to care for Floyd's medical needs while he controlled the crowd and traffic.
+Kueng, who like Lane was a rookie, said he deferred to Chauvin as the senior officer on the scene.

-Lane, who followed in the steps of his father, grandfather and great-grandfather when he became a Minneapolis police officer, testified that cadets were told to call officers “Sir or “Ma’am,” and stand at attention when they came in the room.
+At the start of the monthlong trial, Magnuson selected a total of 18 jurors, including six alternates.
+As closing arguments were set to begin, 15 people remained — 12 who will deliberate and three alternates.

 Lane, who is white; Kueng, who is Black; and Thao, who is Hmong American, also face a separate state trial in June on charges alleging that they aided and abetted murder and manslaughter.